Current Site Visitors

 • Once the report is submitted what other responsibilities do I have?

-Once the site visit report and schedule are submitted your responsibility for the site visit is complete.
-Occasionally the Office of Accreditation may need to call a site visitor to clarify information provided in the site visit report.
+Once the site visit report and schedule are submitted, your responsibility for the site visit is complete.
+Occasionally, the OPCA may need to contact a site visitor to clarify information provided in the site visit report.

 • Will I receive feedback regarding the visit?

-Site visitors who go on at least two visits during a year will receive aggregate data on their ratings from the programs they visited.
-Such data is compiled by the Accreditation Office periodically.
+Site visitors who go on multiple visits during a year will periodically receive aggregate data on their ratings related to the programs they visited.

-Each member of the site visit team will receive access to the program's response to their report and the Commission’s decision (see Implementing Regulation D3-3(b)) after the CoA has made a final decision on that program.
+Each member of the site visit team will receive access to the program's response to their report and the Commission’s decision (see Implementing Regulation D.3-3(b) after the CoA has made a final decision on that program.
 Please note that this may be several months or longer after the site visit takes place.
-Site visitors receive these materials only in the interest of providing feedback on their performance with the intent being to improve future reports.
-The CoA and Office of Program Consultation and Accreditation do not expect, and will not accept, any responses regarding the contents of these materials from site visitors.
+Site visitors receive these materials in the interest of providing feedback on their performance.
+The CoA and OPCA will not accept any feedback regarding the content of these materials from site visitors.

 • When will I find out the outcome of the program’s review?
 How long do I need to keep the program materials (site visit report)?